Food Safety – An Overview

 By congressional design, the 1958 Food Additives Amendment does not apply to all intentional or unintentional additives.
 The Amendment specifically excludes substances that are classified as generally recognized as safe (GRAS).
 GRAS exemptions are granted for substances that are generally recognized, among experts qualified by scientific training and experience to evaluate their safety, as having been adequately shown through scientific procedures (or, in the case of a substance used in food prior to January 1, 1958, through either scientific procedures or through experience based on common use in food) to be safe under the conditions of their intended use.
 For new food additives, the GRAS exemption represents the single most important provision of the Amendments.
-Self-determination of GRAS status permits the immediate marketing of a food additive, whether or not a GRAS affirmation petition is filed, and avoids the costly and protracted food additive approval process.
+Companies can avoid the FDA’s costly food additive approval process through a process called GRAS self-determination.
+The GRAS self-determination process allows companies to determine for themselves that the conditions of use of a new ingredient in food products is generally recognized as safe.
+Self-determination of GRAS status permits the immediate marketing of a food additive..
 GRAS is not recognized, however, as an exemption to the definition of a color additive.

 Enforcement of Food Safety Standards

-The array of enforcement tools available to FSIS and FDA include warning letters, adverse publicity, injunctions, product retention, seizure, criminal prosecution, and recall.
+The array of enforcement tools available to the FDA and the FSIS include warning letters, adverse publicity, injunctions, product retention, seizure, criminal prosecution, and recall.
 These sanctions are not mutually exclusive and may build upon one another.
-Both FDA and FSIS depend on state and local government agencies to assist them in carrying out their food enforcement responsibilities.
-There is a considerable amount of overlapping of food enforcement authority between the states and the FDA.
-By comparison, FSIS’s enforcement authority is more narrowly defined, encompassing primarily meat, poultry, and eggs, and because of federal preemption there is less overlap with state authority.
+Both the FDA and the FSIS depend on state and local government agencies to assist them in carrying out their food enforcement responsibilities.
+There is a considerable amount of overlap in food enforcement authority between the states and the FDA and the FSIS. .

 The recall of food is considered the most important tool in the enforcement of food safety regulations.
-With the addition of the Food Safety Modernization Act (FSMA) of 2011 (P.L.
-111-353), FDA now has the statutory authority to order companies to recall food, while all recalls administered by FSIS remain voluntary.
-For companies under the regulatory jurisdiction of FSIS, the implicit threat of regulatory action, liability, and adverse liability make recall the only practical option for a company experiencing food safety problems.
+With the addition of the FSMA of 2011, the FDA now has the statutory authority to order companies to recall food, while all recalls administered by the FSIS remain voluntary.
+For companies under the regulatory jurisdiction of the FSIS, the implicit threat of regulatory action, liability, and adverse liability make recall the only practical option for a company experiencing food safety problems.

-FSMA dramatically increased FDA’s legislative mandate over food safety, primarily by shifting from reactionary food safety to more preventative methods.
-The law requires: food production facilities to conduct a hazard based risk assessment and develop risk based preventative controls; development of science-based safety standards for fruits and vegetables; increased inspection frequency for all facilities through greater state and local agency partnerships, and improved traceability for domestic and imported food products to more effectively respond to a foodborne illness outbreak.
-Additional regulations were also placed on food importers, requiring verification that their international suppliers are complying with domestic food safety laws and providing FDA with the authority to deny entry for products arriving from facilities or countries that have denied FDA access.
+The FSMA dramatically increased the FDA’s legislative mandate over food safety, primarily by shifting from reactionary food safety to more preventative methods.
+The law requires: food production facilities to conduct a hazard-based risk assessment and develop risk based preventative controls; the development of science-based safety standards for fruits and vegetables; increased inspection frequency for all facilities through greater state and local agency partnerships; and improved traceability for domestic and imported food products to respond to a foodborne illness outbreak more effectively.
+Additional regulations were also placed on food importers, requiring verification that their international suppliers are complying with domestic food safety laws and providing the FDA with the authority to deny entry for products arriving from facilities or countries that have denied FDA access.

-Section 11017 of the Food, Energy, and Conservation Act of 2008, commonly referred to as the 2008 Farm Bill (P.L.
-110-246), requires any establishment subject to FSIS inspection to promptly notify USDA if it has reason to believe that a misbranded or adulterated meat or poultry product has entered commerce.
+Section 11017 of the 2008 Farm Bill requires any establishment subject to FSIS inspection (producers of meat, poultry, egg, and catfish products) to promptly notify the USDA if it has reason to believe that a misbranded or adulterated meat or poultry product has entered commerce.
 FSIS inspected establishments are also required to develop and maintain recall plans for inspectors to copy and review.

-The threat of criminal penalties against corporations and individuals for violations of food regulations is the ultimate enforcement tool for the FDA and FSIS.
+Criminal prosecution against corporations and individuals for violations of food regulations is the ultimate enforcement tool for the FDA and the FSIS.
 Offenses may be prosecuted as misdemeanors or felonies, and penalties may involve fines or imprisonment.
 The legal standard for individual criminal liability under the FDCA is set forth in United States v.
 Park, 421 U.S. 658 (1975).
-The U.S. Supreme Court held that FDCA is a strict liability law with respect to responsible corporate officials, meaning that corporate officials can be responsible irrespective of whether he or she had actual knowledge of the violative condition.
+The U.S. Supreme Court held that the FDCA is a strict liability law with respect to responsible corporate officials, meaning that corporate officials can be responsible irrespective of whether he or she had actual knowledge of the violative condition.

-New technologies have generated considerable controversy with the safety of food.
-One such technology is biotechnology, which is the manipulation of the genetic material of living seeds or embryos usually before they reach the farm.
-The United States approach to the regulation of GMOs is termed “substantial equivalence.”
-Under substantial equivalence, the attributes of new genetically modified (GM) products are compared to conventional products that have been consumed for many years.
+New technologies have generated considerable controversy pertaining to the safety of food.
+One such technology is biotechnology, which is the manipulation of the genetic material of living seeds or embryos, usually before they reach the farm.
+The United States approach to the regulation of these genetically modified (GM) products is termed “substantial equivalence.”
+Under substantial equivalence, the attributes of new GM products are compared to conventional products that have been consumed for many years.
 New crop varieties produced through biotechnology – if they are “substantially equivalent” – are treated the same as their conventional counterparts.
 For information on biotechnology, visit the Biotechnology Reading Room.